robot-aquila/kunit/README.md

 exceptional software quality.

-##Professor Kobert informs you of possible risks:
+## Professor Kobert informs you of possible risks

 * Higher level - you can use object#member calling signature in your programs but keep in mind that supporting such approach may be terminated by kOS